csev/dj4e/assn/dj4e_load.md

 Resetting Your Database
 -----------------------

-If the autograder complains that your file is somehow too big, or you just want to start with a fresh database, you can run the following commands.
+If the autograder complains that your file is somehow too big, or you have been changing your `models.py` and your `makemigrations` is asking you how to convert existing columns, or you just want to start with a fresh database, you can run the following commands.

-Make sure you run these commands in the currect folder (i.e. ~/django_projects/batch`).
-You can run this process in any django project but your database is completely reset (i.e. adin and login accounts are deleted as well).
-This also completely rebuilds your migrations from your latest `models.py` file(s) so you can use this sometimes if `makemigrations` gets stuck.

     $ cd ~/django_projects/batch
     $ rm db.sqlite3